algato/noia-node-terminal/README.md

 Initial system checks and requirements
 -------------
-We need to make sure that systemd is being used for managing deamons.
+Logged in as root user, we need to make sure that systemd is being used for managing deamons.
 Run the following command.
 If your system is using upstart, please refer to this great [tutorial]( https://www.digitalocean.com/community/tutorials/the-upstart-event-system-what-it-is-and-how-to-use-it)

     ps -p 1 -o comm=

+If you have activated youf firewall, just add the ports 8048 TCP and 8058 UDP

+    ufw allow 8048/tcp
+    ufw allow 8058/udp

-If you haven't got one already, create an ERC20 wallet here: [MEW](https://www.myetherwallet.com/)
+Then, if you haven't got one already, create an ERC20 wallet here: [MEW](https://www.myetherwallet.com/)

 Node JS and NPM are required for the noia node to run.
 Install using the commands below